pedro-gutierrez/elementaryjs/README.md

 ## Concepts

-Elementary applications are declared as a set of pure functions:
+Elementary applications are declared as a set of pure functions.

 ### Init